Bausch + Lomb Allergiflash eye drops

 Levocabastine

-You must talk to your doctor if you do not feel better or if you feel worse after 5 days.
+· You should contact your doctor if you do not feel any improvement or if you feel worse after 5 days.

-What is in this leaflet?
-1. What is ALLERGIFLASH 0.05% Eye Drops, Solution and what is it used for?
+1. What is ALLERGIFLASH 0.05%, eye drops, solution and what is it used for?

-2. What you need to know before using ALLERGIFLASH 0.05% Eye Drops, Solution?
+2. What information should you know before using ALLERGIFLASH 0.05%, eye drops, solution?

 Pharmacotherapeutic group: Decongestant and antiallergic - ATC code: S01GX02

-This medication is used to treat the symptoms of an eye allergy (allergic conjunctivitis), characterized by swollen, red, itchy, or watery eyes and/or eyelids.
+This medicine is used to treat the symptoms of an eye allergy (allergic conjunctivitis) characterized by swollen, red, itchy, or watery eyes and/or eyelids.

-You should consult your doctor if you do not feel better or if you feel worse after 5 days.
+You should contact your doctor if you do not feel any improvement or if you feel worse after 5 days.

-2. WHAT YOU NEED TO KNOW BEFORE USING ALLERGIFLASH 0.05%, Eye Drops, Solution?
+2. WHAT INFORMATION DO YOU NEED TO KNOW BEFORE USING ALLERGIFLASH 0.05%, eye drops, solution?

 Talk to your doctor or pharmacist before using ALLERGIFLASH 0.05% eye drops, solution.